 2. Technological Diversity

 Use-case optimization depends on technical diversity.
 When you work with an NPD partner that lacks technical diversity, the chances are good that use-case solutions will be seen through a narrow lens.
 (You know the saying: When all you have is a hammer, everything looks like a nail.)
 At Pivot, we bring extensive experience in multiple technologies, including NB-IoT, Cat-M1, LoRa, Wi-Fi, Bluetooth, and cellular, all backed by our award-winning portfolio of IoT products.

 At Pivot, we like to think of DFM as our chief superpower.
 DFM is an incredibly valuable core competency because it kills many birds with one stone.
 DFM approaches design from the supply chain and manufacturing perspective to ensure your product can be cost-effectively manufactured at scale.
 (At Pivot, we deliver 320,000 square feet of flexible manufacturing capability across three continents, including domestic options.)

 DFM also plays a crucial role in optimizing product design for use cases and identifying potential engineering workarounds and alternative supply chain solutions for fulfilling ambiguous requirements.
 Not only does this promote greater supply chain security and drive cost savings, it also fuels innovation.
 (When designers and engineers must contend with supply chain hurdles and manufacturing limitations, they’re forced to think outside the proverbial box in order to come up with novel solutions.)

 Are you gearing up to bring an IoT innovation to market?
 We’re the partner you’ve been looking for!
-With expertise across fourteen industries and nearly fifty years of trusted experience, we will work closely with your team to make your product vision a profitable reality!
+With expertise across fourteen industries and over fifty years of trusted experience, we will work closely with your team to make your product vision a profitable reality!
 Contact us today to learn more about how we will help you achieve market success!